placcidfenis/placcidfenis/README.md

-- 👋 Hi, I’m @placcidfenis
+- 👋 Hi, I’m @timothy-tyk
 - 👀 I’m interested in
 - 🌱 I’m currently learning Harvard's CS50 Web Programming with Python and Javascript on edX, and keen to learn the MERN stack soon.
 - 💞️ I’m looking to collaborate on ... nothing at the moment